voho0000/OS-HW-bankers-algorithm/README.md

-Sure, I can add that.
-Here's the updated README.md:

----

 # Banker's Algorithm Multithreaded Program

 This program implements a multithreaded version of the Banker's Algorithm which is used to avoid deadlock in a computing system.
 It simulates a system with a number of resources and customers (threads) that continually request and release resources.